rjoo/podcastplayer/README.md

 ```

 ### Todo
-* Test more podcasts RSS feeds and convert more needed data from them (episode summaries, media url, etc)
+* Make it pretty
-* Add an audio player
+* Recently played list
-* Make it pretty (override Blueprint default styling)
+* More comprehensive search function
 * Optimize endpoint and make it more secure